rhythm-sharma/Image-compressor/README.md

 # Image compressor

+## have a look at live website : https://nifty-rosalind-e664be.netlify.app/

+## Discription
-> Compress your image and upload it to cloud storage
+#### Compress your image and upload it to cloud storage

 ## Build Setup